 - IV access

-- Regular basic IV/PO analgesia eg paracetamol with stronger PRNs
+- Regular basic IV/PO analgesia: paracetamol and ibuprofen with stronger PRNs (NB: codeine is contraindicated in under-18s).

-- Active fluid resuscitation - the vast majority of patients are young and dehydrated and perk up after fluid
+- Fluid resuscitation - the vast majority of patients are young and dehydrated, and 1L of normal saline given over 1-2 hours is very effective.

-- A single stat dose of steroid (eg 8mg dexamethasone phosphate/6.6mg dexamethasone sodium phosphate or 60mg prednisolone) can help, especially in those who have stertor.
-There is good evidence that a single dose of steroid improves recovery in primary care (Cochrane Review) but not in secondary care.
+- A single stat dose of steroid (e.g. 6.6mg dexamethasone sodium phosphate IV, or 40mg prednisolone PO) can help, especially in those who have stertor.
+There is good evidence that a single dose of steroid improves recovery in primary care (Cochrane Review), but not in secondary care.

-It may be difficult to examine the mouth if there is significant trismus.
+It may be difficult to examine the oropharynx if there is significant trismus.
+This raises the suspicion of peritonsillar abscess (quinsy).
 In this case, it's reasonable to admit the patient, give them some IV medication and re-examine later.
 The initial treatment can improve your view.

 Tonsillitis and quinsy can disrupt school and working life significantly.
 In the UK, something like 35 million days are lost annually to sore throats (ENT UK 2009).
 Here are some consensus statements for offering tonsillectomy: